python-hyper/documentation/source/index.rst

 - `hyperframe`_, a HTTP/2 framing layer.
 - `hpack`_, a HPACK implementation in pure-Python.
 - `brotlipy`_, a CFFI-based library for Brotli compression.
+- `priority`_, a Python implementation of the HTTP/2 Priority tree.

 Please follow the links above for more details on each of those sub-projects.
 The rest of this documentation applies to the project as a whole.